Kiel Martin: Personal life

 Martin was married three times.
 In 1969, he married Claudia Martin, who was actor and crooner Dean Martin's daughter.
 They had a daughter named Jesse.
 The marriage ended in 1971.

 He was married to Christina Montoya from 1978 to 1980.
 His final marriage was to Joanne La Pomaroa from 1982 to 1984.

 Martin, like his character J. D. LaRue, struggled with an alcohol addiction that negatively affected his work.
 In 1984, at the insistence of Hill Street Blues producers, Martin completed an alcohol rehabilitation program.
 LaRue was written out of four episodes of the fourth season, the only of the series in which he did not appear.
 Martin returned for the season finale, having achieved sobriety two years after his character.
 In 1986, Martin revealed that Steven Bochco had crafted LaRue's first season plotline with the goal of encouraging Martin to seek help for his real-life alcoholism.
-He explained that the episodes "Rites of Spring" and "Jungle Madness" where LaRue confronts his worsening addiction and eventually joins AA "were written as a message of love to me.
+He explained that the episodes "Rites of Spring" and "Jungle Madness," where LaRue confronts his worsening addiction and eventually joins AA, "were written as a message of love to me.
 Steven Bochco loved me and cared for me.
 It was a message I failed to heed."

 Martin's friend Ron Herbinger later said that Bochco was responsible for Martin entering rehabilitation and emerging "super clean."
-Bochco himself would say on the audio commentary for the DVD release of Hill Street Blues that Martin had been an addict since his teenage years and that "I basically sat him down and said you're going into rehab today" or he would ensure that the actor would never work in Hollywood again.
-However, Martin "came out two weeks later and he never had another drink or took another drug for the rest of his life."
+Bochco himself would say on the audio commentary for the DVD release of Hill Street Blues that Martin, "an amazing guy," had been an addict since his teenage years and that "I basically sat him down and said you're going into rehab today" or he would ensure that the actor would never work in Hollywood again.
+However, Martin "came out two weeks later and he never had another drink or took another drug for the rest of his life," which he described as "tragically short."
+After Martin's death, Daniel J. Travanti said that, "He had tried to do himself in through liquor, but he recovered and had been on a honeymoon with life for the past five years."

-Martin worked with charities, including the Better Hearing Instituteand United Cerebral Palsy, appearing in the latter's annual telethon.
+Martin worked with charities, including the Better Hearing Institute and United Cerebral Palsy, appearing in the latter's annual telethon.
 He was also an avid golfer and took part in many celebrity golf tournaments for charitable causes.
 Martin contributed a short essay to the Los Angeles Times about his lifelong love of fishing.
 A guitarist and composer, he continued to play and write songs as a hobby.

+Martin's Hill Street Blues co-star Travanti remembered him as a "dynamo" whom he assumed at their first meeting was also being considered for the lead role.
+Charles Haid said that Martin was "the funniest guy on the set," and that he had been in "absolute awe" of Martin's talent.
+Bruce Weitz described him as "a character" and "a very, very good actor."